Please Click Above

 Term Time Leave under any circumstances are not considered exceptional and therefore cannot be authorised.
 Holidays taken during term time can result in Holiday Penalty Notices being issued, therefore please think carefully before taking your child out of school for a term time holiday.
 Penalty fines are payable by both parents and for each child within the school.
 (Please refer to the information below regarding Penalty Notices)

-All requests for Term Time leave should be made in writing to the Headteacher.
-Please use the Leave of Absence form which can be found here: Leave of Absence Request Form
+All requests for Term Time leave should be made in writing to the Headteacher using the interactive button at the top of this page.

 Punctuality